rohitmandrekar/cs450-k8s-quic/cluster/README.md

+- ssh into the master node virtual machine <br />
-These files are used to set up the worker and master nodes <br />
+- These files are used to set up the worker and master nodes <br />
-master.yaml contains code to set up the master node <br />
+- master.yaml contains code to set up the master node <br />
-workers.yaml is contains code to set up the worker nodes <br />
+- workers.yaml is contains code to set up the worker nodes <br />